 Even though women may be vulnerable to depression at various times of their lives, depression is not a normal part of a woman's life.
 Learn about the county's Depression Support Network.

-The Minority- and Women-Owned Business (MWOB) Program provides outreach promoting minority- and women-owned business participation in Westchester and works to create a level playing field helping everyone succeed.
+The Minority and Women Business Enterprises (MWBE) Program provides outreach promoting minority- and women-owned business participation in Westchester and works to create a level playing field helping everyone succeed.

 You may also want to know about the New York State Parent Education and Awareness Program designed to educate divorcing or separating parents about the impact of their breakup on their children.